Workspace and Dialogs

 CodeAlta editor tab with syntax-highlighted source code

-Editor tabs sit beside thread tabs for quick inspection and focused edits without leaving the terminal UI.
+Editor tabs sit beside session tabs for quick inspection and focused edits without leaving the terminal UI.

 Model Providers dialog